Your Passport to Global Affairs

 Alan Van Egmond, Model UN chair, presented the FGCU-NCWA Professor Richard W. Coughlin Model UN Scholarship to Palmetto Ridge High School senior Ludmie Cesar.

-Ludmie speaks fluent French, Creole and English.
-She enrolled at Palmetto Ridge High School two years ago as a sophomore when her family emigrated from Haiti.
+Ludmie enrolled at Palmetto Ridge High School as a sophomore when her family emigrated from Haiti.
 She also received the high school's World Language Award and an academic award for consistently maintaining a grade point average of 3.5 or higher.

 Mark Walchak, chair of NCWA's School Outreach Committee, went to the classroom of Meghan Joyce, coach of the Aubrey Rogers High School AWQ team that won first place in local competition, to present the NCWA 2024 Educator of the Year award.